Multinomial Link Models: Multinomial Link Models

 \subsection{NA category and two-group models}

-In practice, it is fairly common to encounter observations with NA or Unknown responses.
-If the missing mechanism is not at random, the analysis after removing those observations could be misleading (see, for example, \cite{bland2015introduction}).
-Inspired by \cite{wang2023identifying}, one may treat NA as a special category and use AIC or BIC to choose a working order of the response categories including NA.
-Nevertheless, for some real applications, one working order of all response categories may not fit the data well (see Section~\ref{sec:metabolic_syndrome}).
+In practice, it is fairly common to encounter observations with NA or unknown responses.
+If the missing mechanism is not at random, the analysis after removing those observations can be misleading \citep{bland2015introduction}.
+According to \cite{wang2023identifying}, one may treat NA as a special category and use $\AIC$ or $\BIC$ to choose a working order of the response categories including NA.
+However, for some real applications, a multinomial model with a working order for all response categories may not fit the data well (see Section~\ref{sec:metabolic_syndrome}).

-In this section, we introduce a special class of the multinomial link models \eqref{eq:mlm_in_matrix} or \eqref{eq:mlm_j}, which allows the response categories consisting of two overlapped groups, called a two-group model.
-One group of $k + 1 \geq 2$ categories are controlled by a baseline-category mixed-link model and the other group of $J-k \geq 3$ categories are controlled by a cumulative, adjacent-categories, or continuation-ratio mixed-link model.
-The two groups are assumed to share a same category so that all categories are connected.
-A special case of two-group models is that the two groups share the same baseline category $J$ (see Example~\ref{ex:two_group_J} in the Supplementary Material).
-A general two-group model can be described as follows.
+In this section, we introduce a special class of the multinomial link model \eqref{eq:mlm_in_matrix} or \eqref{eq:mlm_j}, which allows response categories consisting of two overlapped groups, called a {\it two-group model}.
+One group of $k + 1 \geq 2$ categories are controlled by a baseline-category mixed-link model (see Example~\ref{ex:mixed_link_ppo}), while the other group of $J-k \geq 3$ categories are controlled by a cumulative, adjacent-categories, or continuation-ratio mixed-link model (see \eqref{eq:rho_ij}).
+The two groups share a common category so that all categories are connected via the shared category.
+A special case of two-group models is that the two groups share the same baseline category $J$ (see Appendix~\ref{subsec:more_two_group} and Example~\ref{ex:two_group_J}).
+A general two-group model is described as follows.

-\begin{example} \quad {\rm In this model, we assume that the response categories consist of two groups.
+\begin{example} \quad {\rm In this model, we assume that $J\geq 4$ and the response categories consist of two groups.
 The first group $\{1, \ldots, k, s\}$ is controlled by a baseline-category mixed-link model with the baseline category $s$, where $1\leq k \leq J-3$ and $k+1 \leq s \leq J$, while the other group $\{k+1, \ldots, J\}$ is controlled by a cumulative, adjacent-categories, or continuation-ratio mixed-link model with $J$ as the baseline category.
 The two groups share the category $s$ to connect all the $J$ categories.
 The two-group model with ppo is defined by equation~\eqref{eq:mixed_link_ppo} plus